-Our financing activities have consisted primarily of payments associated with cash dividends and cash paid in settlement of tax withholding obligations related to employee stock-based compensation awards in addition to proceeds from our Stock Offering and proceeds received in connection with the exercise of stock options.
-Cash used in financing activities totaled \$4.6 million, \$1.7 million and \$109.7 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+Our financing activities have consisted primarily of payments associated with cash dividends, settlements of tax withholding obligations related to employee stock-based compensation awards and repurchases of common stock under our share repurchase program.
+Our financing activities also includes proceeds from our Stock Offering and proceeds received in connection with the exercise of stock options.
+Cash used in financing activities totaled \$77.7 million, \$4.6 million and \$1.7 million for the years ended December 31, 2021, 2020 and 2019, respectively.